 "The reserve components of the armed forces" are Army National Guard of the US, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard of the US, Air Force Reserve and the Coast Guard Reserve.
 10 U.S.C. §10101

-In order for the home or mobile home to qualify for the Armed Forces Exemption the active duty or reserve member must be the owner of the home or mobile home as of January 1st of current year.
-This home or mobile home must be the "primary residence" which is defined as: the principal place where one actually lives.
+In order for the home or mobile home to qualify for the Armed Forces Exemption the active duty or reserve member must be the owner of the home or mobile home as of September 1st of current year.
+This home or mobile home must be the "primary residence" which is defined by applicable Utah law.

-The abatement will apply to 2017 property taxes if all the qualifications are meet.
-If the abatement application is received by June 30, 2017 the abatement will appear on the Valuation notice that is mailed at the end of July (for real property), for Mobile Homes if after the abatement there is an outstanding balance a bill would be mailed in a separate mailing.
+The abatement will apply to 2020 property taxes if all the qualifications are meet.
+If the abatement application is received by June 30, 2020 the abatement will appear on the Valuation notice that is mailed by July 22, (for real property), for Mobile Homes if after the abatement there is an outstanding balance a bill would be mailed in a separate mailing.

 Mail completed applications to: Davis County Clerk/Auditor